-Cryptanalysts can also decide on their own to focus on the fastest submissions, guessing that those are the easiest submissions to break, and the most likely to be selected if they are not broken.
+be selected if they are not broken.
 This might seem to be a successful strategy if the focus produces an attack-but why should we think that enough time has been spent analyzing the remaining submissions?

-Section 2.8 considered ways to reduce the risk of the fastest function not being recognized as the fastest.
-One can analogously try to reduce the risk of the fastest function not being recognized as being breakable:
+Section 2.9 considered ways to reduce the risk of the fastest function not being recognized as the fastest.
+One can analogously try to reduce the risk of a breakable function not being recognized as being breakable: